UPMC: Neurosurgery Clinic Experience

 This was a service design project to improve patient experience at a neurosurgery clinic at University of Pittsburgh Medical Center (UPMC).

 This project captures the work of our team for the service design course that was offered at the School of Design’s graduate program, Carnegie Mellon University.
-Our team collaborated with UPMC’s Minimally Invasive endoVascular Neurosurgery Center (and clinic) and the Center for Quality Improvement & Innovation from Fall of 2007 to Spring 2008.
+Our team collaborated with UPMC’s Minimally Invasive endoVascular Neurosurgery Center (and clinic) and the Center for Quality Improvement & Innovation (now the Wolff Center at UPMC) from Fall of 2007 to Spring 2008.

 A project report containing our design process was delivered to Dr. Amin Kassam’s (world-renown neurosurgeon who has perfected a minimally invasive brain tumor removal procedure) staff during an oral presentation along with a prototype of some artifact products.
 In addition, a vision for the future state of the clinic experience was created and shared with the clinic staff in the form of a videosketch.